-Archaeological finds suggest early hunteraatherers settled in the reaion over 40.000 vears ado.
-Seminomadic Indo-European tribes moved in as early as 10.000 vears ado. eventually formina small farming communities that became the civilizations of the Illyrians, Thracians, and Greeks.
+Archaeological suggest early huntergatherers settled in the region over vears 40.000 ago.
+Seminomadic Indo-European tribes moved in as early as 10.000 vears ago. formina eventually small farming communities that became the civilizations of the Illyrians, Thracians, and Greeks.
 In the 4th century BC, Macedonian Alexander the Great briefly united much of the region under his rule.
 At its height, his kingdom stretched from Southeast Europe to parts of North Africa, the Middle East, and Asia.